johndpotts/johndpotts-blog-old/src/pages/2018-07-28-clean-code/index.md

 One of the tough things about development is that there are hundreds of ways to accomplish the same thing.
 How should I structure and write code when I have so many options available, all of which would produce the desired outcome?
 The following are a few guidelines for keeping your code clean.
 Follow these, and hopefully you'll make whoever inherits your code a little bit happier!

-### 1. Use clear, desciptive names for functions and variables
+### 1. Use clear, descriptive names for functions and variables
 Comments are all well and good, but part of writing clean code is writing in a way that another developer can easily come behind you and tell what the code does by looking at it.
 Your comments should serve to provide clarification, but ideally your code will be readable without comments.
 To this end, you should choose names that are descriptive and clearly communicate your intent.
 For example, a variable that stores a user's age: